bkiani/symmetric_hamiltonians/readme.md

 # Efficient classical algorithms for simulating symmetric quantum systems

-Classical simulation of Hamiltonians that are invariant under the permutation group.
-Here, we confirm the algorithm works by comparing to random examples which are small enough for exact diagonalization.
-The algorithm here is only used for confirming results and has not been optimized for runtime.
+This code classically simulates Hamiltonians on qubit systems that are invariant under the permutation group.
+The code works by comparing to random examples which are small enough for exact diagonalization.

+*As a disclaimer, though this code runs in polynomial time in the number of qubits, it has not been optimized to have the actual scaling reported in the paper.*

+For further details, please refer to the corresponding paper: [https://arxiv.org/abs/2211.16998](https://arxiv.org/abs/2211.16998)

 ## Dependencies
 The code is written completely in Python.
 We use the following packages: